freeCodeCamp/freeCodeCamp/guide/english/bootstrap/templates/index.md

 ### Getting Started
 * Bootstraps official webpage offers "Themes" instead of templates.
 Themes are just fully built out starter projects, while a template describes just a prebuilt HTML frame.
 Themes cost money and perhaps help out the novice developer, while many templates are open source and only provide the preliminary layout elements needed.
-* Below is a list of layout templates, made specifically for for Bootstrap.
+* Below is a list of layout templates, made specifically for Bootstrap.
 Have Fun!

 ### Template Links